mirror-shades/popaman/README.md

 - [x] list List all available packages
 - [x] list -v List all available packages with descriptions
 - [x] test script completed
+- [x] add support for installing binaries from URLS

+- [ ] add 7zip dependency on install
-- [ ] add support for installing binaries from URLS
+- [ ] add support for installing from compressed files
 - [ ] add edge cases and negative tests to test script